 (AUTO 600, 601) Inspect vehicles, prepare estimates, change fluids and learn correct hazardous waste disposal.
 Learn the various uses of hand tools and power tools for automotive repair.
 Classes are free.
 Materials fee of approximately \$135-150 for textbook and supplies.
 Orientation and pre-registration required prior to enrollment.
-Visit SDCCE. edu/job-training/automotive Requires completion of two courses: AUTO 600 Quick Service Technician AUTO 601 Automotive Fundamentals To find classes, use sdcce.edu/services/registration-enrollment.
-SKILLED AND TECHNICAL TRADES CERTIFICATE PROGRAMS Free Career Training Classes Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
+Visit SDCCE. edu/job-training/automotive Requires completion of two courses: AUTO 600 Quick Service Technician AUTO 601 Automotive Fundamentals To find classes, use sdcce.edu/services/ registration-enrollment Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
 Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.

-Skilled & Technical Trades Search online using Subject drop-down menu: Electronics Courses in this program will be offered as Hubrid.
-ELECTRONICS TECHNICIAN 900 hours.
+Skilled & Technical Trades Search online using Subject drop-down menu: Electronics Courses in this program will be offered as Hybrid, On-Campus, and Online with set meeting times ELECTRONICS TECHNICIAN 900 hours.
 Attend 25 hours per week for 36 weeks.
 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/electronics to preregister and sign up for announcements about orientation dates.
 Example of a job you may be qualified for after completion of this program: Electronics Technician \$40,370-99,770/yr.